TAL Education Group (NYSE:TAL) Rating Reiterated by Nomura

-TAL Education Group (NYSE:TAL)‘s stock had its “buy” rating reiterated by investment analysts at Nomura in a research report issued on Tuesday, AnalystRatings.com reports.
+TAL Education Group (NYSE:TAL)‘s stock had its “neutral” rating reissued by equities research analysts at Nomura in a research note issued to investors on Monday, Price Targets.com reports.
+They presently have a $68.00 price objective on the stock.
+Nomura’s price target would indicate a potential upside of 9.55% from the stock’s previous close.

-TAL has been the subject of several other research reports.
-Zacks Investment Research raised TAL Education Group from a “strong sell” rating to a “hold” rating in a research note on Wednesday, April 7th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a “neutral” rating on shares of TAL Education Group in a report on Monday, March 29th.
-Citigroup cut TAL Education Group from a “buy” rating to a “neutral” rating and cut their price objective for the company from $92.00 to $72.00 in a research report on Tuesday, March 23rd.
-UBS Group lifted their price objective on TAL Education Group from $99.00 to $108.00 and gave the company a “buy” rating in a research report on Friday, January 22nd.
-Finally, CICC Research raised TAL Education Group from a “market perform” rating to an “outperform” rating and set a $88.00 price target on the stock in a research report on Friday, January 22nd.
-Six equities research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company.
-TAL Education Group has an average rating of “Buy” and an average target price of $83.18.
+Several other analysts have also issued reports on the stock.
+UBS Group boosted their price objective on shares of TAL Education Group from $99.00 to $108.00 and gave the company a “buy” rating in a report on Friday, January 22nd.
+Zacks Investment Research upgraded shares of TAL Education Group from a “strong sell” rating to a “hold” rating in a report on Wednesday, April 7th.
+The Goldman Sachs Group lowered shares of TAL Education Group from a “buy” rating to a “neutral” rating and boosted their price objective for the company from $77.00 to $79.00 in a report on Thursday, January 28th.
+CICC Research upgraded shares of TAL Education Group from a “market perform” rating to an “outperform” rating and set a $88.00 price objective on the stock in a report on Friday, January 22nd.
+Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell restated a “neutral” rating on shares of TAL Education Group in a report on Monday, March 29th.
+Six equities research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
+TAL Education Group currently has a consensus rating of “Buy” and a consensus price target of $80.46.

-Several large investors have recently bought and sold shares of the company.
-UBS Asset Management Americas Inc. increased its stake in shares of TAL Education Group by 7.4% in the 4th quarter.
-UBS Asset Management Americas Inc. now owns 58,795,227 shares of the company’s stock worth $4,204,447,000 after purchasing an additional 4,072,633 shares in the last quarter.
-Morgan Stanley increased its stake in shares of TAL Education Group by 12.6% in the 4th quarter.
-Morgan Stanley now owns 54,362,762 shares of the company’s stock worth $3,887,482,000 after purchasing an additional 6,090,550 shares in the last quarter.
-Artisan Partners Limited Partnership increased its stake in shares of TAL Education Group by 28.0% in the 4th quarter.
-Artisan Partners Limited Partnership now owns 5,325,297 shares of the company’s stock worth $380,812,000 after purchasing an additional 1,164,744 shares in the last quarter.
-Norges Bank bought a new position in TAL Education Group in the 4th quarter worth $370,871,000.
-Finally, Serenity Capital LLC boosted its holdings in TAL Education Group by 36.6% in the 4th quarter.
-Serenity Capital LLC now owns 3,221,772 shares of the company’s stock worth $230,389,000 after buying an additional 863,036 shares during the period.
+A number of hedge funds and other institutional investors have recently modified their holdings of TAL.
+UBS Asset Management Americas Inc. raised its stake in shares of TAL Education Group by 7.4% during the fourth quarter.
+UBS Asset Management Americas Inc. now owns 58,795,227 shares of the company’s stock worth $4,204,447,000 after purchasing an additional 4,072,633 shares during the last quarter.
+Morgan Stanley grew its holdings in TAL Education Group by 12.6% during the fourth quarter.
+Morgan Stanley now owns 54,362,762 shares of the company’s stock worth $3,887,482,000 after acquiring an additional 6,090,550 shares during the period.
+Artisan Partners Limited Partnership grew its holdings in TAL Education Group by 28.0% during the fourth quarter.
+Artisan Partners Limited Partnership now owns 5,325,297 shares of the company’s stock worth $380,812,000 after acquiring an additional 1,164,744 shares during the period.
+Norges Bank acquired a new position in TAL Education Group during the fourth quarter worth $370,871,000.
+Finally, Serenity Capital LLC grew its holdings in TAL Education Group by 36.6% during the fourth quarter.
+Serenity Capital LLC now owns 3,221,772 shares of the company’s stock worth $230,389,000 after acquiring an additional 863,036 shares during the period.

 TAL Education Group Company Profile